Principles of Cortana skills design

-Cortana's persona has been well crafted and it's very important that you maintain her character in all interactions with users.
+Cortana's persona has been carefully crafted.
+It's very important that you maintain her character when interacting with users.
 For information about maintaining her persona in your skill, see Cortana's persona.

 For performance design considerations, including Azure services, see Performance guidelines.

-For invocation name do's and don'ts, see Invocation name guidelines.
+For guidance on creating invocation names, see Invocation name guidelines.

-When you publish your skill to the world, the Cortana team reviews your skill to make sure it's compliant with the design principals in addition to a few other requirements.
-As part of your design process, be sure to read the list of review requirements that your skill must comply with before you can publish you skill (see Cortana skills certification requirements).
+When you publish your skill to the world, the Cortana team reviews your skill to make sure it complies with the design principles, in addition to other requirements.
+As part of your design process, be sure to read the list of review requirements that your skill must comply with before you can publish your skill.
+See the Cortana skills certification requirements).